cmsc240-s24/cmsc240-s24.github.io/lectures/quiz1-review.md

 * Paper quiz
 * __5 multi-part questions__ (10 points each), these usually ask you to review code and answer questions about the code or draw something like a memory diagram
 * Total of 50 points
-* 30 minutes to complete the exam
+* 30 minutes to complete the quiz

 ## What to Study